HeldForRansom/MasterFab/README.md

 ## Important

-If you use MasterFab, please resepect the MIT License as well as credit HeldForRansom/Stash Studios.
+If you use MasterFab, please resepect the MIT License as well as credit HeldForRansom/Stash Studios LLC.

 ## How to import